LuciusofLegend/Rekindled-SMP-Wiki/docs/source/index.rst

 * Chorus Flower:  Crafted from any flower and a Dragon's Breath
 * Chorus Fruit:  Crafted from an Apple and a Dragon's Breath
+* Shulker Box:  Crafted from a chest surrounded by Popped Chorus Fruit
 * Slimeball:  Crafted from Honey and Green Dye

 Totem of Life
 ^^^^^^^^^^^^^^

 A Totem of Life is a new item that replaces the Totem of Undying.
-If you hold a Totem of Life anywhere in your inventory, you gain two extra hearts.
+If you hold a Totem of Life anywhere in your inventory, you gain three extra hearts.

 Enchanting
 ^^^^^^^^^^^